-Today you are free to enjoy some of the many activities available aboard Majestic Princess.
+Today you are free to enjoy some of the many activities available aboard Royal Princess.
 Why not enjoy a spa or massage in the Wellness Centre, take a relaxing swim, an exercise class at the gym or play quoits or lawn bowls on the grass area.

 The morning is free to enjoy the many facilities and activities aboard the ship.
 In the afternoon Sue will talk about her favourite gardens and plants from around the world.

-Nothing can prepare you for the majesty of Milford Sound, star of Fiordlands National Park.
-New vistas mesmerise at each turn, towering Mitre Peak, rising 1692 metres above the sound, plunging waterfalls, bottlenose and dusky dolphins, fur seals and Fiordland crested penguins are among the wonders in this place of outstanding natural beauty.
-Sometimes called ‘The Sound of Silence’, there is a cloistered serenity within Doubtful Sound that contrasts with Milford Sound.
+Nothing can prepare you for the majesty of Milford Sound, star of Fjordlands National Park.
+New vistas mesmerise at each turn, towering Mitre Peak, rising 1692 metres above the sound, plunging waterfalls, bottlenose and dusky dolphins, fur seals and Fjordland crested penguins are among the wonders in this place of outstanding natural beauty.
+Sometimes called 'The Sound of Silence', there is a cloistered serenity within Doubtful Sound that contrasts with Milford Sound.
 At 40 kilometres long and eight across at its widest point, Dusky Sound is one of the largest and most complex fiords in Fjordland.
 Dusky Sound was discovered and named by Captain Cook in 1773 who originally called it Dusky Bay because of its sombre aspect.

-Arriving at Port Chalmers this morning, we’ll be met by our private coach to travel to the city of Dunedin.
+Arriving at Port Chambers this morning, we’ll be met by our private coach to travel to the city of Dunedin.
 Originally founded by Scottish settlers and known as the Edinburgh of the South, it features beautifully preserved buildings overlooking parklands.
 We’ll visit the Glenfalloch Woodland Garden, situated in a fertile coastal valley above the harbour.
 Originally developed by Philip Brady in 1917, it has a collection of superb European trees from 1872, under planted with azaleas and rhododendrons.
 Fuchsias and native ferns grow luxuriantly beside Russell Creek.
-Returning to Dunedin, we visit the historic, Jacobean-style Olveston House, containing a treasure trove of art and antiques, set in nearly half a hectare of garden.
+Returning to Dunedin, we visit the historic, Jacobean style Olveston House, containing a treasure trove of art and antiques, set in nearly half a hectare of garden.

-We dock in Tauranga and travel to Rotorua to visit two gardens today.
+We dock in Tauranga and travel to Rotorua to visit two beautiful gardens today.
 The 12 hectare Tikiteret garden, developed since 1987, incorporates a natural stream, established trees and bog plants including hostas, iris and primulas.
 Bridges cross the stream, which is lined with a collection of Japanese maples and cherry trees, while azaleas and rhododendrons cover the slopes beyond.
 We travel on to visit Miller’s garden, a private, well-established garden with many interesting features.

 This morning we arrive in Auckland, the largest city and commercial centre of New Zealand.
 After disembarking we enjoy a sightseeing city tour.
 We will take in the main sights of Auckland, including the Harbour Bridge, which spans the beautiful Waitemata Harbour and the quaint and stylish shopping area of Parnell.
 At gorgeous Ayrlies Garden, created from 1964 by Beverley and Malcolm McConnell, gardening is an art form.
 Covering 4.5ha, it is one of New Zealand’s finest and best-known gardens, incorporating three large ponds, cascading waterfalls, a rose garden, rockery, meadow garden and the stimulating “lurid border”.
 There’s also an adjoining 14 ha wetlands reserve.
 This is a superb garden which is considered to be the best garden in New Zealand.
 We then transfer to our hotel.
 This evening we will enjoy an included dinner to say goodbye to the other tour members and Sue McDougall.